Healthy living

 Measles mumps rubella (MMR) vaccine

-The MMR vaccine offers 99 per cent protection against measles, mumps and rubella.
+The MMR vaccine offers a high level of protection against measles, mumps and rubella.
 This combination vaccine ensures you are fully protected and helps reduce the spread of these diseases.
-MMR is the only vaccination available in Australia for measles – you cannot get a vaccine for measles only.
+MMR and MMR-V are the only vaccination available in Australia for measles – you cannot get a vaccine for measles only.

 Measles is the most infectious of all vaccine-preventable diseases and can have serious complications.